rchain/board/2019/12-9/README.md

 ##

->These minutes were approved by the Board of Directors on December ___, 2019.
+>These minutes were approved by the Board of Directors on January 7, 2019.
 >
 > `___unsigned__________`
 > Lilia Rusu, Secretary